proksee-project/ProkaML/README.md

 - Assembly method
 - Sequencing technology

-The genomic attributes are obtained from `GetMetadata` class in `get_genomic_attributes.py`.
-A file `Acholeplasma_laidlawii_chunk1_idlist.txt` containing UIDs will generate `Acholeplasma_laidlawii_chunk1_metadata.txt` upon running of Step 3.
+The genomic attributes are obtained from the `get_genomic_metadata.py` script from the `AttributeMetadata` class.
+A file named `Acholeplasma_laidlawii_chunk1_idlist.txt` containing UIDs will generate `Acholeplasma_laidlawii_chunk1_metadata.txt` upon the running of Step 3.

-Step 4: It is upto the user to use annotated metadata in a species-wise or aggregated manner depending on the downstream analytical strategies.
-For now, species with > 100 assemblies are arranged as filenames for respective species e.g. major_species_metadata/Campylobacter_jejuni_metadata.txt .
-There are 34 species with > 1000 assemblies and 169 species with assemblies between 100 and 1000.
-These 203 species are annotated as separate files.
-Species with < 100 assemblies are agggregated as concatenated metadata files `intermediate_species_metadata.txt` and `minor_species_metadata.txt`
+Step 4: The annotated metadata files are concatenated.
+The naming of concatenated files is based on the grouping in Step 2. *E.g.* species with >= 1000 assembly records, with UIDs in `id_list_major` and with different metadata annotated fileparts (from Step 3) are concatenated as `major_species_metadata.txt`.
+Overall, there are four concatenated metadata files named as:
+- `major_species_metadata.txt` for species >= 1000 assemblies each
+- `large_species_metadata.txt` for species < 1000 but >= 100 assemblies each
+- `intermediate_species_metadata.txt` for species < 100 but >= 10 assemblies each
+- `minor_species_metadata.txt` for species < 10 assemblies each
+In order to conduct analytical strategies with well represented species, the `minor_species_metadata.txt` file containing metadata for species with poor representation in the NCBI assembly database is not used.
+The other annotated metadata files: `major_species_metadata.txt`, `large_species_metadata.txt` and `intermediate_species_metadata.txt` are concatenated together as `well_represented_species_metadata.txt` with a one-line column header file `metadata_header.txt` appended at the beginning.
+The resulting file forms the starting point for subsequent analyses.